 Golden Frog’s main product is VyprVPN, which is intended to provide both devoted techies and average surfers with a simple, convenient way to protect their personal data and web activity.
 The company’s other products include VyprVPN for Business, a VPN with enhanced functionality for corporate use; Outfox, a speed- and performance-enhanced gaming network; and Cyphr, an encrypted messaging app for iOS and Android.

-While VyprVPN’s site is certainly easy on the eyes, it’s not lacking for content, either.
+While VyprVPN’s site is certainly easy on the eyes, it does not lack for content, either.
 Overview pages for topics like features and general VPN education give users all the basics at a glance before linking to more in-depth pages on each subtopic.

 One of VyprVPN’s main selling points is that it’s easy to use, and its suite of apps certainly substantiates that claim.
-Rather than requiring you to manually configure the VPN on each device, VyprVPN’s apps provide a plug-and-play solution that anyone, regardless of technical ability, can use.
+Rather than requiring you to configure the VPN on each device manually, VyprVPN’s apps provide a plug-and-play solution that anyone, regardless of technical ability, can use.

 The Windows app supports all versions of Windows from Vista onward, while the Mac app supports OS X 10.10 and higher.
 Linux users don’t get a native app, but VyprVPN provides configuration guides for both PPTP and OpenVPN connections as well as a command-line interface on Ubuntu and Linux Mint; these guides are a little tricky to find, though, as they’re hidden in the FAQ rather than linked to from the Apps page.

 Android and iOS apps are available, as is an app for Blackphone, a privacy-oriented smartphone.
 Though there isn’t a Blackberry app, VyprVPN offers a detailed configuration guide for Blackberry 10.